- Total units 24 Units

 Entry requirements for the Minor

-Students who wish to enter the Minor will be required to take a language placement test to demonstrate knowledge of the Chinese script as well as the basic grammar and structures of the written language at a level of competence equivalent to the learning outcomes of CHIN2023 or JPNS3002.
+Students who wish to enter the Minor will be required to take a language proficiency assessment to demonstrate knowledge of the Chinese script as well as the basic grammar and structures of the written language at a level of competence equivalent to the learning outcomes of CHIN2023 or JPNS3002.

-- Hypothesise on, analyse, and appraise vocabulary used in different types of Literary Chinese text, with the use of general and specialist dictionaries.
+Hypothesise on, analyse, and appraise vocabulary used in different types of Literary Chinese texts, with the use of general and specialist dictionaries.

 Relevant past experience includes: